stelleg/stelleg.github.io/index.md

 ## Research
 I am a research scientist at Los Alamos National Laboratory, where I work on compiling parallel programs.
-Other interests include verified computing, type systems, and embedded languages.
+Other interests include verified computing, type systems, embedded languages, and machine learning.